 Firstly, the number of landline phones means different phone numbers and not number of telephone equipment which are extensions of one line.
-Secondly, the number of computers also includes tablets and e-readers.
+Secondly, the number of computers/laptops excludes tablets/e-readers.
+Tablets/e-readers are captured separately.
 Lastly, the number of motor vehicles also includes motorcycles.

-Do not count the equipment and vehicles if they are used mainly for business purposes.
+Do not count equipment or vehicles if they are used mainly for business purposes.